Leonardo-Boss/suckless-site/tools.suckless.org/dmenu/patches/legacy/index.md

 LEGACY PATCHES
 ==============

-Patches that have been integrated to dmenu and that do not apply anymore
+Patches that have since been merged into dmenu trunk in the latest release.